craigmox/cetonproxy/README.md

 # Install

-1. If you have a network Ceton device, you do not need any drivers installed.
+1. If you have an ethernet Ceton device, you do not need any drivers installed.
 But if you have a PCI or USB device, you must install Ceton drivers.
 Download them [here](http://seanmauch.com/ceton-infinitv-drivers/).
 In either case, you do not need Windows Media Center.
 Also, cetonproxy does not use BDA drivers which were removed from Windows 10 a while back, so it will work on the latest version of Windows 10.
 2. Download the [latest release zip file](https://github.com/craigmox/cetonproxy/releases/latest/download/cetonproxy.zip) (from the Releases page).
 3. Extract the contents of the zip file to a new folder of your choice.
 4. Run cetonproxy.exe.
-5. Fill in `Ceton tuner address` with the IP to your ceton tuner device.
+5. Choose your IP to your Ceton tuner device in the `Ceton tuner address` drop-down.
-6. Fill in the two `Listen IP` settings according to the following section.
-7. Leave `Listen HTTP Port` set to `5004`.
+6. Click the `Channels` section to expand it.
-8. Click `Edit Channels` for it to request the channel list from the Ceton.
+7  Click `Edit Channels` for it to request the channel list from the Ceton.
-9. Click the checkmark next to the channels that you wish to be accessible through the HDHomeRun service.
+8. Click the checkmark next to the channels that you wish to be accessible through the HDHomeRun service.
 Holding `shift` while clicking checkmarks allows selecting them in bulk.
-10. It should now be discoverable as an HDHomeRun device in your DVR software.
+9. It should now be discoverable as an HDHomeRun device in your DVR software.

-## Configuring Listen IPs
-### Network Ceton device
-You should be able to leave both `Listen IP` settings empty.
-### PCI/USB Ceton devices:
-Your computer with the device should have at least two network adapters.
-One provides IP access to the tuner.
-The other connects your PC to the rest of your network.
-You need the IP addresses for both of these.
-1. In Windows 10, click the start menu, type in `Network Connections`, and press enter.
-2. Double click the Ceton InfiniTV PCI/USB adapter.
-3. Click the `Details...` button.
-4. Take the IP listed as `IPv4 Address` and fill it into the `Listen IP for Ceton` setting in cetonproxy.
-5. Go back to the network connections window.
-6. Double click the other adapter, likely labeled `Ethernet`.
-7. Click the `Details...` button.
-8. Take the IP listed as `IPv4 Address` and fill it into the `Listen IP as HDHomeRun` setting in cetonproxy.

-Both of these IP addresses can also be verified by running `ipconfig /all` in a command prompt.

 # Testing
 In a web browser, connect to `http://<Listen IP as HDHomeRun setting>:5004/lineup.xml` to make sure it responds with the set of channels you configured above.
 If you did not set a listen IP, then use the IP given to your computer that is running cetonproxy.